-If you’re thinking about setting health-related goals for the coming months or year, here are nine evidence-based diet and lifestyle priorities to consider for your Crohn's, ulcerative colitis, or microscopic colitis:
+If you’re thinking about setting health-related goals for the coming months or year, here are nine evidence-based1 diet and lifestyle priorities to consider for your Crohn's, ulcerative colitis, or microscopic colitis:

 1. Choose more fruits, veggies, & leafy greens